 Another option is to buy ready-made thermal curtains – but with this you have a limited choice of colours and fabrics.
 Also the cheap ones often look it, while the expensive ones can cost over £100 in some stores.

 It’s pretty easy to make your own thermal curtains though – by simply lining your curtains with an insulating material you can dramatically reduce heat loss.

-You can get thermal curtain lining which can reduce heat loss by as much as 25% – have a look at these which start from just £11.
+You can get thermal curtain lining which can reduce heat loss by as much as 25% – some start from just £11.
 Alternatively, you could easily make your own using cheap fleece or a PVC shower curtain with some lining sewn over the top.

 For added insulation you can replace the shower curtain with foil insulation.
 If you’re not much of a sewing whizz, pick up some fabric glue and fix the fabrics together that way.

 Insulate your windows, doors and floors

 You can find out where the draughts are in your house by lighting a candle and placing it near your windows and doors.
 If the candle flame starts to dance around like crazy then you know you’ve got a draught!

 By using draught excluder seal around your windows and doors, you can eliminate chilly draughts running through your home.
 It’s really easy to install and makes a surprisingly big difference.